sebsto/cdkv2-vpc-example/README.md

 ## How to install ?

 1. Check or adjust AWS region to deploy.
-Region is define here `bin/specific-routing-demo.ts:9`
+Region [is defined here](https://github.com/sebsto/cdkv2-vpc-example/blob/main/bin/specific-routing-demo.ts#L9) `bin/specific-routing-demo.ts:9`

 2. Check you are using CDK v2 : `npm install -g aws-cdk@next`